 Once the prototype has been fabricated, its time to test product/market fit again.
 During this phase, it is important to learn how much value customers apply to this product iteration, and check that this iteration’s performance meets requirements.

 6. Iterate or Launch or Abandon

 Once you have tested the prototype with potential customers, you’ll have to decide whether you need to iterate on the design further, if it is time to bring the product to market, or if it is time to abandon the product.
 Many factors come into play when making this decision including manufacturing cost vs customer perceived value, customer requirements for the product, market trends, and more.
 Once you have reached a design where your potential customers are enthusiastic about the solution your product provides and the price of your product, it is time to launch.
 Our manufacturing support services are available when you decide to take the leap and launch your product.

 During the design iteration process, patience is key.

 The model T invented by Henry Ford was called the Model T because he had to iterate on his design 20 times from A through T before he came up with what was the perfect mass-market automobile at that time.
 It also took Sir James Dyson 5,127 prototypes and 5 years prior to arriving at the design for his “G-Force” cleaner which went on to disrupt the vacuum industry.
 While your product likely won’t require as many design iterations as Dyson, it is still important to not rush this process and risk launching a product that doesn’t have product/market fit or meet with performance requirements.

 In order to accelerate the design iteration process and reduce the number of prototype iterations, we use computer modeling to gain a strong understanding of a design’s performance prior to fabrication of a prototype.

-If you’re looking to iterate on a design then contact us today!
+If you’re looking to iterate on a design then contact us today for a free quote!